scholarslab/praxis/about.md

 Library](http://lib.virginia.edu/).
 In its first two pilot years (2011-2013), it was generously funded by a grant from the Andrew W.
 Mellon Foundation to the [Scholarly Communication Institute](http://uvasci.org).
-The third year of Praxis, now underway, is wholly supported by the University of Virginia Library.
+Praxis is now fully supported by the University of Virginia Library.

 Praxis is a [radical re-imagining](http://chronicle.com/article/A-Digital-Boot-Camp-for-Grad/131665/) of the annual teaching and training we offer in the Scholars' Lab, and is meant to complement our work over the past seven years with Scholars' Lab [Graduate